MagmaWorks/Actions/README.md

 - Reusable workflows can be called directly if fine-grained control is needed, or mixed with private repo requirements.
 - Default behaviour should cover 99% of use cases: PR validation, release drafting, and NuGet publishing
 - All jobs run on ubuntu-latest
+- Only private repos will have access to organisation secrets and variables.